7-fl/Frequency-server/README.md

 I called ```exit(Client, shutdown)``` on each client, where the atom **shutdown** is just a random atom different from the atom **normal**.
 That causes each
-client to immediately end its allocate/deallocate message sending.
+client to immediately end its allocate/deallocate message sending to the adapter process.
 Then I called ```exit(Server, kill)``` on the server, which also kills the linked adapter processes.
 Calling ```stop()``` on the sever is problematic because it does not cause the adapter processes that are linked to the server to shutdown because the sever exits normally